 Just like you may think all advisors are certified, you would think all planners put your best interest first, right?
 Although hard to believe, that’s not always the case.
-Before you waste your time interviewing financial advisors, find out if your interests will be THE priority.
+Before you waste time interviewing financial advisors, determine if your interests will be THE priority.
 Ask if they are fiduciaries.

 “Find out if the advisor is a fiduciary before you schedule the first meeting”

 Why is this important?
 If a financial advisor is not a fiduciary, they are not held to the legal obligation to act in your best interest.
 Instead, they follow the suitability standard.
-In other words, the advisor must reasonably believe that any recommendations made are suitable for clients.
-“Reasonably believe” and “suitable” are much too vague terms for me, especially when it pertains to my finances.
+In other words, the advisor must reasonably believe that any recommendations are suitable for clients.
+“Reasonably believe” and “suitable” are much too vague for me, especially concerning my finances.

-Also as a fiduciary, any and all conflicts of interest must be disclosed in advance.
-Would you rather receive reasonably suitable advice with no knowledge of conflicts of interest, or advice that is in your best interest?
+Also, as a fiduciary, any and all conflicts of interest must be disclosed in advance.
+Would you rather receive reasonably suitable advice with no knowledge of conflicts of interest or advice in your best interest?
 To learn more, read my blog post Why Your Advisor Should be a Fiduciary.